eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 > "As we will see, the center squeeze is generally more severe in the states with more polarized partisanship distributions." -(Atkinson, Foley, Ganz 2024)

 IRV may actually *exacerbate* polarized outcomes, rather than mitigate them, and Condorcet failures may be far more common in the most politically relevant swing states.
-The simulations done in the report had Condorcet failures in approximately **40% of all elections across all states**.
+But it was bad across the board: simulations done in the report had Condorcet failures in approximately **40% of all elections across all states**.

 It seems only reasonable that *if* we must adopt a ranked method (which I am not convinced that we should), we should at least choose one that satisfies the Condorcet criterion.
 Otherwise, the system is not internally consistent, which erodes (if not destroys) public confidence and trust in the method, setting back the electoral reform movement as a whole.
 If the electorate becomes disillusioned with IRV, are they going to be willing to try another method?